theforeman/foreman-ansible-modules/roles/sync_plans/README.md

 This role supports the [Common Role Variables](https://github.com/theforeman/foreman-ansible-modules/blob/develop/README.md#common-role-variables).

 - `foreman_sync_plans`: List of sync plans to create.
 Each sync plan is represented as a dictionary which specifies the `name` of the sync plan and the `products` assigned to the sync plan.
 It also specifies the `interval` which can be 'hourly', 'daily', 'weekly', or 'custom cron'.
 In case the 'custom cron' `interval` is used, it should also specify the `cron_expression`.
 Finally the sync plan should have a `sync_date` which specifies the first time that the sync plan will run.
 Optionally the sync plan can be enabled and disabled using the `enabled` parameter, and its state can be managed using `state`.
+If needed the organization for each sync plan can be explicitly overwrite the default of `foreman_organization`.

 ```yaml
 foreman_sync_plans: